uselesstechjunks/leetcode/docs/source/dl/basics/overview.rst

 Using the Framework
 *************************************************************************
 .. note::
-	* We can use this framework to estimate some quantities of interest from distribution e.g.
+	* We can use this framework to estimate some quantities of interest from the distribution e.g.

 		* predict the mean :math:`\mathbb{E}_{S\sim F_S}[S]` [regression framework]
 		* predict the mode :math:`s^*=\underset{s}{\arg\max} f_S(s)` [classification framework]